TomasS666/browser-technologies-1920/README.md

 ### Direct manipulation enhancement
 I liked the idea of implementing an shirt as SVG to wrap the input of the user directly on the svg.
 Especially because SVG has a better browser support than I initially thought.
 But it's harder than I thought.
 Because it's pretty challenging to

+### LocalStorage as enhancement

+### Multiform as enhancement
+Splitted the form up in steps with each step in it's own fieldset.
+I wrote my own script which preventDefaults the button actions when certain features are enabled in the browser.
+This way I prevent the formaction from submitting, so I can go through the form step by step and save the data in the localStorage.

 ## License

 [MIT License Copyright (c) 2020 Tomas S](https://github.com/TomasS666/browser-technologies-1920/blob/master/LICENSE)